openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The course page that provides potential students with a course summary, prerequisites, a course video and image, and important dates.

-  For more information, see :ref:`The Course Summary Page`.
+  For more information, see `The Course Summary Page`_.

 **Accessible Label**

   The descriptive, identifying name that you supply when you add a problem component to your course.
 All problems require accessible labels.

-  For more information, see :ref:`Create Exercises`.
+  For more information, see `Creating Exercises and Tools`_.

 .. _Advanced Editor_g:

 **Advanced Editor**

   An XML-only editor in a problem component that allows you to can create and edit any type of problem.
-For more information, see :ref:`Advanced Editor`.
+For more information, see `The Advanced Editor`_.

 .. _Assignment Type: